 It is generally accepted that when a floor is wet, a yellow “Wet Floor” sign is erected to alert people to any potential dangers of slipping.
 This signage gives notice that you should take extra care and could be used to indicate a number of things from a floor that has just been mopped to an area where there is a spill or leak that is being dealt with.
 If you have been injured when you slipped in a toilet where there was a wet floor but no warning sign, then you may be able to claim compensation.
 The other party may be seen to be liable for your accident because they did not display a warning sign.

 Where the warning sign is being used to provide caution about a newly mopped floor this should be considered reasonable steps.
-If there have not been any precautionary measures put in place when there is a leak or spillage in a timely manner then if a person is injured due to a slip they maybe eligible to make a claim.
+If there have not been any precautionary measures put in place when there is a leak or spillage in a timely manner then if a person is injured due to a slip they may be eligible to make a claim.
 To find out if you could be eligible to make a slipped in a toilet accident claim, why not speak with a specialist today?

-If it could be shown that your employer did not act promptly to rectify the leak then you may be able to pursue a claim for compensation in respect of your accident.
+If it could be shown that your employer did not act promptly to rectify the leak then you may be able to pursue a claim for compensation in respect of your accident at work.

 If you are not sure if your circumstances mean that you can make a claim for compensation, then simply contact our helpline and we would be able to advise you further.